 Under the IRS Whistleblower Program, folks who report these offshore tax cheats can get up to 30% of what the government collects from them including interest and penalties.

-For more information, visit our offshore tax fraud page.
+For more information, visit our offshore tax fraud and Panama Papers pages.
 Ready to see if you qualify for a reward?
 Contact us online, by email or by phone 202-800-9791.
 All inquiries are protected by the attorney – client privilege and kept strictly confidential.